People Power Revolution: Martial law

-1980s Economic collapse
+1980s economic collapse

 Because the Marcos administration's spending had relied so heavily on debt since the Marcos family's first term in the 1960s, the Philippines was left vulnerable when the US economy went into recession in the third quarter of 1981, forcing the Reagan administration to increase interest rates.
 The Philippine government plunged further into debt and the economy began going into decline in 1981, continuing to do so by the time of the Benigno Aquino Jr. assassination in 1983.
 By the end of that year, the economy contracted by 6.8%.

 The economic and political instability combined to produce the worst recession in Philippine history in 1984 and 1985, with the economy contracting by 7.3% for two successive years.

-Aquino Assassination
+Aquino assassination

-Despite warnings from the military and First Lady Imelda Marcos, Ninoy Aquino was determined to return home.
-Asked what he thought of the death threats, Aquino responded, "The Filipino is worth dying for."
-Ninoy's passport expired and the renewal was denied.
-Ninoy developed a plan to acquire a passport with the help of Rashid Lucman.
-The passport carried the alias Marcial Bonifacio (Marcial for martial law and Bonifacio for Fort Bonifacio where he was imprisoned).
+Despite threats from First Lady Imelda Marcos, Ninoy Aquino was determined to return home, saying that "the Filipino is worth dying for".
+After failing to apply for a passport in Washington and New York, Ninoy got two passports with the help of Rashid Lucman – one bearing his real name, and the other with the alias Marcial Bonifacio.

 On August 21, 1983, after three years, Aquino was murdered by the military, as he disembarked from a China Airlines plane at Manila International Airport (later renamed in Aquino's honor).
 His assassination shocked and outraged most Filipinos, who had lost confidence in the Marcoses.
 The event led to more suspicions about the government, triggering non-cooperation among Filipinos that eventually led to outright civil disobedience.
 It also shook the Marcos Administration, which was by then deteriorating due in part to Marcos's blatant illness (turned out to be the fatal lupus erythematosus).

 In 1984, Marcos appointed a commission, first led by Chief Justice Enrique Fernando and later Corazon Agrava, to launch an investigation into Aquino's assassination.
 Despite the commission's conclusions, Cardinal Jaime Sin, the Archbishop of Manila, declined an offer to join the commission and rejected the government's views on the assassination.